seb-afk/Github-internship_human_mobility/README.md

 ## Prerequisites

 What things you need to install.
-In case you run in any troubles I have also listed the version number of each library I used.
+Also see `requrements.txt`.

 ```text
 ipython                   5.1.0